life size portrait

 I choose to express myself in the solid physicality of sculpture and tactile realness of materials to correlate to the bodily experience of emotion.
 My practice is time-intensive and requires many hours of physical handwork.
 Begining by modeling in clay, deciphering the nuances of the pose and what each tensed or relaxed muscle conveys.
 I create molds to cast the piece and then there can be many hours of sanding and finishing.

 Each material choice in my mixed media works brings a specific layer of meaning to the piece.
-The main figure is usually cast in resin, which I can make opaque or utilize the transparent quality to evoke absence.
+The main figure is often cast in resin, which I can make opaque or utilize the transparent quality to evoke absence.
 The cast piece is placed in relation to other components.
-The materials I am most drawn to are wood, metal, and concrete, which contrast the softly transparent resin finishes.
+The materials I am most drawn to are wood, metal, fibers, and concrete, which contrast the softly transparent resin finishes.
 I also include found materials, which add a history of their own to the work.
 This can be the inferred stories of use in salvaged wood, rusted hardware, and old architectural elements or as personal as the ash and burnt remnants from the fire that destroyed my family’s home.

 ....at work in the studio

 Heidi Mortensen is a mixed media sculptor living in San Francisco, California.
-Using representational forms of women, wings, and other natural elements, she explores themes of identity, displacement, and the tension of internal conflicts, from a distinctly female perspective.
+Using representational forms of women, wings, and other natural elements, she explores themes of identity, connection, displacement, and the tension of internal conflicts, from a distinctly female perspective.
 Her detailed clay figures are transformed into resin through a process of mold-making and casting.
 They are then combined with materials including wood, metal, concrete, fiber, and found objects.